dachcom-digital/pimcore-i18n/docs/51_RedirectorAdapter.md

         $redirectorOptions = $decisionData['redirectorOptions'];

         /*
-         * This example assumes that your on localhost:
+         * This example assumes that you're on localhost:
          * - geoCountry is empty because the "geo" redirector couldn't resolve your country *
          * print_r($redirectorOptions);